OpenMDAO/OpenMDAO-Framework/docs/optimization/scaler_adder.rst

 So, the computed minimizers of `f` are closer to the true minimizers of `f` when scaling is used.
-Furthermore, this optimization was computed more quickly and using fewer iterations with scaling than without scaling.
+Furthermore, this optimization was computed more quickly and used fewer iterations with scaling than without scaling.

-Next, let's look at a problem well-suited for both scalers and adders; a shifted and scaled paraboloid given by
+Next, let's look at a problem well-suited for both scalers and adders: a shifted and scaled paraboloid given by

 .. math:: f(x,y) = (1000x-3)^2 + (1000x)*(0.01*(y+1000)) + (0.01*(y+1000)+4)^2 - 3

-which has the minimum (0.006667, -1733.334333).
+which has the minimum (``0.006667, -1733.334333``).
 This is implemented using the component:

 .. testcode:: simple_component_Paraboloid_scale